mauicv/mauicv.github.io/_posts/2020-05-25-metropolis-walks-on-graphs.md

 ![png](/assets/metropolis-walks-on-graphs/metropolis-walks-on-graphs_6_1.png)

-Now instead of a normal random walk lets try a metropolis hastings random walk and see what we get:
+Now instead of a normal random walk lets try a Metropolis Hastings random walk and see what we get:

 ```python